rfuzzo/MWSE/docs/source/events/enchantChargeUse.md

 * `item` ([tes3item](../../types/tes3item)): *Read-only*.
 Only available when isCast is true.
 The item used to cast the enchantment.
 * `itemData` ([tes3itemData](../../types/tes3itemData)): *Read-only*.
 Only available when isCast is true.
 The item data of the item used to cast the enchantment.
 * `source` ([tes3enchantment](../../types/tes3enchantment)): *Read-only*.
 The enchantment being used or examined by the UI.
+* `sourceInstance` ([tes3magicSourceInstance](../../types/tes3magicSourceInstance), nil): *Read-only*.
+Only available when isCast is true.
+The instance object of the magic being cast.

+Warning: The sourceInstance may be destroyed immediately if the cast fails due to insufficient charge.
+Do not keep a long-lived reference to this sourceInstance.
+If you need to reference it in the future, save the source's `serialNumber` and look it up with `tes3.getMagicSourceInstanceBySerial`.